The path for US publishers to collect UK licensing revenues

-The Publishers Licensing Society has long been a trusted partner to publishers in the UK and around the world.
+Publishers' Licensing Services (formerly the Publishers Licensing Society) has long been a trusted partner to publishers in the UK and around the world.
 Their UK Royalties Direct program holds promise to bridge a gap in licensing revenues for American university presses, and we encourage our member presses to explore this new service.

 Peter Berkery, Executive Director,

 Leading publishers who have already signed up

 Revenues distributed to publishers are net of the deductions listed below, so that publishers have no further obligations to pay other rightsholders with respect to revenues received from PLS:

 the shares payable to authors and visual artists as determined by an independent rights valuation in December 2015 (the Collective Contributors’ Shares).
 See our Distribution Charter for full details.